-I’m a 24-year-old environmental history graduate based in London interested in the intersections between ecology, sociology, economics, and finance.
-I diagnose — I do not prescribe.
+I’m a 25-year-old environmental historian based in London and Scotland interested in the intersections between ecology, sociology, economics, history, the law, and finance.
+I also have an interest in technology and privacy.
 I’m a keen hillwalker, train-travelling enthusiast, and allotmenteer.

-My BA in History at UCL focussed on a similar period, but looked north and west to beaver and bison decline in Hudson Bay and the Great Plains respectively.
+My BA in History at UCL, completed in 2023, focussed on a similar period, but looked north and west to beaver and bison decline in Hudson Bay and the Great Plains respectively.
 My dissertation on these matters was based on a novel theoretical framework that emphasised spatiotemporal relationship changes over time, tapping into a wide range of primary evidence — qualitative written records and quantitative trading records — to do this.
 I was placed on the Faculty’s Dean’s List in recognition of my academic achievements and for the originality of my research.

-While the jump from this avowedly abstract historical work to contemporary climatic and ecological challenges seems far, the long durée historical angles I hope to foster can inform how the solutions we use to solve today’s problems may exacerbate tomorrow’s — and how systemic change that would prevent this can be achieved.
+While the jump from this avowedly abstract historical work to contemporary challenges seems far, the long durée historical angles I hope to foster can inform how the solutions we use to solve today’s problems may exacerbate tomorrow’s — and how systemic change that would prevent this can be achieved.
 By zooming out, I hope to expose the limits of our current approaches.

 Feedback or comments of any kind are more than welcome — pop me an email at tedtheisinger@substack.com